 Our CEO, Jessie Jiang, is a great example of how one woman in computer science can take her expertise as well as personal experience as a mother, and make a huge impact on over 100,00 students already who have learned to build (by building to learn!) games, animations, and even applications with real relevance in the real world through programming.
 We offer a wide variety of classes led by passionate teachers dedicated to giving a hands-on education, everything from robotics to design.
-And check out our blog for free programming tutorials and insightful articles.
+And keep exploring our blog for free programming tutorials and insightful articles.

 What they offer: Live online small group computer science classes, coding camps, and free coding tutorials

 Ages: Grades K-12